Skip to navigation | Skip to main content | Skip to footer

 Additional Support:

-We encourage you to take a first step and have a conversation with your line manager.
+We encourage you to take a first step and have a conversation with your people leader.
 At UoM we have a range of Support for Stress including our Employee Assistance Programme , Occupational Health Team and the Disability Advisory Support Service.

 View and download the stress and menopause factsheet here.